Rhetorical situation

-The rhetorical situation is the circumstance of an event that consists of an issue, an audience, and a set of constraints.
+A rhetorical situation is an event that consists of an issue, an audience, and a set of constraints.
 A rhetorical situation arises from a given context or exigence.
-An article by Lloyd Bitzer introduced the model of rhetorical situation in 1968, which was later challenged and modified by Richard E. Vatz (1973) and Scott Consigny (1974).
+An article by Lloyd Bitzer introduced the model of the rhetorical situation in 1968, which was later challenged and modified by Richard E. Vatz (1973) and Scott Consigny (1974).
 More recent scholarship has further redefined the model to include more expansive views of rhetorical operations and ecologies.

 Theoretical development

-In the twentieth century, three influential texts concerning the rhetorical situation were published: Lloyd Bitzer's "The Rhetorical Situation," Richard E. Vatz's "The Myth of the Rhetorical Situation," and Scott Consigny's "Rhetoric and Its Situations."
+In the twentieth century, three influential texts concerning the rhetorical situation were published: Lloyd Bitzer's "The Rhetorical Situation", Richard E. Vatz's "The Myth of the Rhetorical Situation", and Scott Consigny's "Rhetoric and Its Situations".
 Bitzer argues that a situation determines and brings about rhetoric; Vatz proposes that rhetoric creates "situations" by making issues salient; and Consigny explores the rhetor as an artist of rhetoric, creating salience through a knowledge of commonplaces.

 Bitzer's definition

-Lloyd Bitzer began the conversation in his 1968 piece titled "The Rhetorical Situation."
+Lloyd Bitzer began the conversation in his 1968 piece titled "The Rhetorical Situation".
 Bitzer wrote that rhetorical discourse is called into existence by situation.
 He defined the rhetorical situation as "a complex of persons, events, objects, and relations presenting an actual or potential exigence which can be completely or partially removed if discourse, introduced into the situation, can so constrain human decision or action as to bring about the significant modification of the exigence."
 With any rhetorical discourse, a prior rhetorical situation exists.
 The rhetorical situation dictates the significant physical and verbal responses as well as the sorts of observations to be made.
 An example of this would be an activist speaking out on climate change as an apparent global problem.
 The situation, thus, calls for the activist to use and respond with rhetorical discourse on the climate change issue.
 In other words, rhetorical meaning is brought about by events.
 Bitzer especially focuses on the sense of timing (kairos) needed to speak about a situation in a way that can best remedy the exigence.

 Three constituent parts make up any rhetorical situation.